IBM/HBPE/CONTRIBUTING.md

 ```

 ## Testing

-**FIXME** Please provide information that helps the developer test any changes they make
-before submitting.
+This project contains unit tests.
+Please make sure to run them and verify that they pass before submitting a PR.